technologyashands/technologyashands.github.io/_artists/sara-mejia-kriendler.md

 24" x 9" x 1" each,
 24"x 29" x 1" together

-Sara will be displaying three brand new works, tablets, which have utlizied defunct equipment and discarded appliances to create the reliefs and shapes you see here.
+Sara will be displaying three brand new works, tablets, which have utilized defunct equipment and discarded appliances to create the reliefs and shapes you see here.

 ##PROCESS